jaimetur/PhotoMigrator/help/09-nextcloud-photos.md

 - **Explanation:**
   - The Tool creates one album per subfolder inside `<ALBUMS_FOLDER>` and uploads supported assets.
   - In NextCloud implementation, files are uploaded under `NEXTCLOUD_ALBUMS_FOLDER_<id>/<AlbumName>`, and native Photos album association is handled automatically when supported.
   - By default only exact existing album names are reused.
-Add `--reuse-similar-existing-albums` to also reuse conservatively normalized equivalent album names.
+  - Add `--reuse-similar-existing-albums` to also treat equivalent names such as `Album`, `Album_1`, `Album (2)`, `New_Album`, `New Album`, and `New_Album 1` as the same reusable album family.
+  - With this flag enabled, PhotoMigrator prefers the clean keeper name, merges the assets from numbered/underscored variants into that keeper, and reuses it for the incoming upload.
+  - After the consolidation is confirmed, redundant NextCloud albums are removed automatically.
 - **Example of use:**
   ```bash
   ./PhotoMigrator.bin --client=nextcloud --upload-albums ./My_Albums_Folder
   ./PhotoMigrator.bin --client=nextcloud --upload-albums ./My_Albums_Folder --reuse-similar-existing-albums
   ```
+  Example: if `New_Album`, `New Album`, and `New_Album 1` exist, PhotoMigrator prefers `New Album` as the keeper, merges the assets from the other variants into it, uploads the incoming album there, and then removes the redundant variants.

 ## Download Albums from NextCloud Photos: